 Objectives

-The international master's degree Aerospace Engineering aims to train specialists in fluid mechanics and energetics, solid and structural mechanics, materials and automation.
+The international master's degree Aerospace Engineering aims to train specialists in fluids, solid, and structural mechanics.

 This master's program aims to:

-- Train future technical leaders and researchers in the various aspects of the aerospace industry, from major manufacturers to component suppliers.
+- Train future technical leaders and researchers in the various aspects of the aerospace industry (R&D, major manufactures, experimental, production, and so on).

 - Develop international/intercultural skills.